How POTS is Diagnosed & Tested

 Common Symptoms That Lead to Testing

-Healthcare providers often explain what is POTS diagnosis by describing how the autonomic nervous system struggles to regulate blood flow.
+Healthcare providers often explain how POTS is diagnosed by describing how the autonomic nervous system struggles to regulate blood flow.
 When someone has POTS, their symptoms can sometimes be mistaken for those of other conditions.

-Knowing the common signs makes it easier to spot patterns and recommend further testing.
+Knowing the common signs makes it easier to spot patterns and recommend further POTS testing methods.
 These symptoms often appear or worsen when standing and can significantly affect a person’s daily life.
 Let’s explore the most common ones.

 Rapid Heartbeat (Tachycardia)